guidobouman/thesis/Documents/Thesis/Thesis.markdown

 This brings us to the quote; "A chain is only as strong as its weakest link".
 The problem is that information is interpreted and processed during each step of a chain.
 After interpretation and processing, it's passed through to the next step.
 It's only logical to conclude that with every step an error can occur.
 By reducing the the amount of steps, and thus the complexity of the chain, the chance of an error occurring, and the chain breaking, can be reduced greatly.

 ### Slim down or pile up?
 Since the birth of the internet in 1989, it's underlying structure hasn't changed a lot.
 Sure, a lot of new layers, services and techniques have been added.
 The internet was officially intended to store and share data.
 While in the current day this is still the main use, the definition of storing and sharing data has been stretched a lot.
 There's Netflix for video, Spotify for audio, and Bookmate for complete books.
 You could conclude that the internet has become truly multi-medial.
 Not only the content has changed though.
 The way this information is presented to the end user has changed a lot as well.
-From simple pages filled with text.
-That until the birth of HTML4 in 1997 officially didn't even have any form of visual markup.
+From simple pages filled with text, structured through a script language called HTML.
+That until the birth of version HTML4 in 1997 officially didn't even have any form of visual markup.
 To large web applications with specifically designed interfaces.

 All of these advancements have been achieved on the same structure that was basically designed back in 1989 by Tim Berners Lee.
 Of course, computers have become more powerful, and techniques like css, ajax and sockets were introduced in the last decade.
 But still, it's a remarkable fact that this is all still possible on the same structure that was built for text pages.